belgif/rest-guide-validator/readme.md

 The rest-styleguide-validation Plugin is used to validate a Swagger API to conforms the G-Cloud standards (https://www.gcloud.belgium.be/rest/).

+*Note: the services-rest-parent use this plugin and the result is visible in Jenkins Test results*
 ## Goal Overview
 The goal api-validator has as default phase the LifecyclePhase.PREPARE_PACKAGE.